James Larratt Battersby: Death

-In 1955, Battersby disappeared from his lodgings in Southport, Lancashire, after writing to a newspaper that: "My work here is complete.
+In 1955, Battersby disappeared from his lodgings on 4 September 1955 in Southport, Lancashire, after writing to a newspaper that: "My work here is complete.
 I follow the Fuehrer to glory and eternity.
 Through the sacrifice of the Aryan martyrs our world victory is assured.
 Heil Hitler."
-He subsequently committed suicide by jumping into the Mersey Ferry's paddles, causing his decapitation.
+He subsequently committed suicide by jumping into the Mersey Ferry's paddles, causing his decapitation, and was found dead on 29 September 1955.

 In former Hull BUF District Leader, John Charnley's autobiography Blackshirts and Roses (Brockingday Publications, London 1990), he wrote several pages relating to his friendship with Battersby, who he described as suffering from depression after the defeat of the German Army at the Battle of Stalingrad in 1943, and who was "transferred to the care of the medics...and after medical treatment released", his embarrassment at being greeted in the streets of post-war Southport by Battersby with the salutation Heil Hitler and his feelings of sadness, guilt and regret upon hearing of his death.

 Battersby's youngest daughter Amanda K. Hale has written a novel about her father entitled Mad Hatter (Guernica Editions 2019) based on his involvement in fascist politics, religion and how his absence and death affected her and her family.